kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 If all resources have been allocated already, the scheduler adds the Pod to the ReservedFor field of its ResourceClaims to ensure that no-one else gets to use those.

+If some resources are not allocated yet or reserving an allocated resource fails, the scheduling attempt needs to be aborted and retried at a later time or when the ResourceClaims change.

 #### Unreserve